OvroAbir/USNews-Scrapper/README.md

 # U.S.News-Scrapper

-U.S.News Scrapper is a Python library that collect data from the website of [usnews](https://www.usnews.com/best-graduate-schools) and output those data in a file for offline usage.
+U.S.News Scrapper is a Python library that collects data from the website of [usnews.com](https://www.usnews.com/best-graduate-schools) and output those data in a file for offline usage.
 Till now, it is only capable of collecting graduate schools data and output it in `.xls` format.
 After generating the `.xls` file, it will be opened by default excel file opener.

 ## Setup
 Make sure that [Python 3](https://www.python.org/downloads) is already installed in your system.